 What do you like best about running SGC?

 I truly like kids.
 It’s work, but it’s fun.
 I enjoy it.
 I love being at Whistler.
 We stay up here as a family.
 There’s so many positives on what we’re exposing these kids to and providing them with all these experiences.
 I never had those experiences growing up.
 And I see how incredibly stoked these kids are after a day or two for riding again or just riding with the coaches.
 It’s truly impactful, actually.
-And that’s true for the adults too; The adults come here and they’re like, “I can’t believe how much we’ve improved.
+And that’s true for the adults too; The adults come to Whistler Summer Gravity Camps and they’re like, “I can’t believe how much we’ve improved.
 I never thought I would improve that much during the week.”
 A lot of people don’t get mountain bike instruction.
 It’s pretty rare, actually.
 Adults have all these bad habits.
 We’ve got to break them down a little bit.

 How has SGC evolved over the last few years?
 Has anything major changed?